 Why That Matters

 When there’s a high amount of humidity in the air, it hinders the body’s ability to cool off by sweat.
-Though keep in mind, even though high humidity feels a lot more dangerous, exposure to both humidity and dry heat need to be limited.
+Though keep in mind, even though high humidity feels a lot more dangerous, exposure to both humidity and dry heat needs to be limited.
 Both can cause heat exhaustion or heat stroke.

 Humidity & Your Home

 Today’s air quality inside the home should be easy to adjust.
-Newer furnaces have more options in which to adjust not only the temperature, but the humidity also.
+Newer furnaces have more options in which to adjust not only the temperature but the humidity also.

-These adjustments can be set to provide comfort year round.
+These adjustments can be set to provide comfort year-round.
 They can also be set at dangerous levels with just the touch of a button.
-If your home has a built in whole home dehumidifier, we suggest paying close attention to your summertime indoor humidity level.
+If your home has a built-in whole-home dehumidifier, we suggest paying close attention to your summertime indoor humidity level.

 If you have an older furnace, then controlling items such as indoor air quality and humidity can be daunting.
 Attempting to match up your furnace’s operation with that of a stand-alone dehumidifier purchased from the hardware store can be quite a feat.
 We don’t expect you to be an expert, that’s why we’re here.

 Learn the proper settings for your fan on your system.
 Should you set it to auto or run most of the time?
-Does one setting bring a higher level of summertime humidity in the house?
+Does one set bring a higher level of summertime humidity in the house?
 Am I placing my family at risk by having an environment conducive to mold and dust mites?